HoJunHao2000/PeggleClone/docs/TEST_PLAN.md

         -   Select the LOAD action button
         -   Select one of the 3 preloaded levels
         -   the preloaded level should be loaded onto the screen
-        -   The preloaded level is loaded in as a "New Gameboard" indicated by the tick on the left of "New Gameboard" when you click LOAD action button
+        -   The preloaded level is loaded in as a "New Gameboard" with pegs
         -   this means that you can never modify the layout of the exisiting preloaded levels, however you can modify and save that "New Gameboard" with preloaded pegs/blocks as a new level

         -   Preloaded 1 should appear like this